About the Program

 Offers to participate are extended to students

-Students have one week to respond with their acceptance or rejection
+Students have one week to respond

 Mandatory two day orientation - students must attend both days